 If you're a jeweller or interested in gemstones, you have probably heard the term precious and semi-precious stones.

-Diamond, ruby, sapphire and emeralds are all classed as precious stones and all other stones are considered semi-precious stones.
 This difference was distinguished in ancient times when these stones were viewed as rare and valuable.
 This traditional view isn't necessarily true today, as many other semi-precious stones can be considered more valuable and rare than those which are precious.

 Diamonds, rubies, sapphires and emeralds are considered the the four most precious stones.
 Click one your favourite below to explore our range of gemstones...